eficode-academy/learn-helm/exercise1.md

 # Exercise 1: Installing Helm

-This exercise will guide you through installing Helm and explore its components.
+This exercise will guide you through installing Helm and exploring its components.

-1. Follow the instructions on the [installation page](https://docs.helm.sh/using_helm/#installing-helm) to install the latest release of Helm client for your OS.
+1. Follow the instructions on the [installation page](https://docs.helm.sh/using_helm/#installing-helm) to install `v2.8.1` of Helm client for your OS.

+> The latest Helm release (v2.8.2) has a bug that prevents a task in exercise 5 from working.

-2. Inspect that Helm has been successfully installed by running the helm version command:
+2. Verify that Helm has been successfully installed by running the helm version command:
 ```
 $ helm version
 ```